What is the difference between Swiss fondue and Savoyarde fondue?

 Tastes and sensations

 Swiss fondue offers a light and balanced taste, ideal for those who enjoy mildness.
-Savoyard fondue, on the other hand, is more powerful and fragrant, with a creamy texture that reveals the character of mountain cheeses.
+Savoyard fondue, on the other hand, is stronger and more flavorful, with a creamy texture that reveals the character of mountain cheeses.

 Which fondue to choose?

-The choice between Swiss fondue and Savoyard fondue depends above all on tastes and preferences.
+The choice between Swiss fondue and Savoyard fondue mainly depends on tastes and preferences.
 If you are a fan of authentic flavors and local products, Savoyard fondue will be your best ally.
-Especially since it perfectly fits the unique culinary experience offered by Haute-Savoie.
+Especially since it perfectly fits into the unique culinary experience offered by Haute-Savoie.

 Final word

-Fondue, whether Swiss or Savoyard, is an essential delight to share.
+Fondue, whether Swiss or Savoyard, is an unforgettable treat to share.
 But Savoyard fondue has that little extra soul linked to its mountain terroir.
-So, on your next stay in Haute-Savoie, let yourself be tempted by this emblematic dish for a gourmet immersion in the heart of the Alps.
+So, during your next stay in Haute-Savoie, let yourself be tempted by this emblematic dish for a gourmet immersion in the heart of the Alps.

 Discover our Savoyard fondue recipe